consentfactory/ztpgenerator/README.md

 Next, there are three CSV fields that are required:

-- vc (Identifies the virtual chassis stack in cases where multiple stack configs are generated)
+- vc : Identifies the virtual chassis stack in cases where multiple stack configs are generated. **Numbering starts with 0**.
-- vc_member_number (Sets the member number in the configuration)
+- vc_member_number : Sets the member number in the configuration. **Numbering starts with 0**.
-- vc_role (Sets the virtual chassis role for the member)
+- vc_role : Sets the virtual chassis role for the member. **Valid options include: role-engine, line-card**.

 ### Running ztpgenerator